By Mary Mwendwa

 Her farm is still wet with patches of water in some areas, It rained a day ago and signs of heavy clouds on this particular day dot the sky, the farm is cultivated and signs of a former very dry spell are evident here.The family’s only five goats are feeding on husks from acacia tree fruits under a shade.

-Ann who only speaks Kamba language ,a local dialect in Kitui County narrates how she has seen the drastic and shocking changes in weather that has seen some of her fellow community members linger in misery .Through a translator, her son Kisilu Muasya, she first praises how climate was good when she was a young girl in her early teenage.”Life was so good when i was a young girl, there was plenty of rain, though this is generally a dry land, we used to get enough rains and we had food, there were no diseases and life was enjoyable.”
+Ann who only speaks Kamba language , misery .a local dialect in Kitui County narrates how she has seen the drastic and shocking changes in weather that have seen some of her fellow community members limisery.Through a translator, her son Kisilu Muasya, she first praises how the climate was good when she was a young girl in her early teenage.”Life was so good when I was a young girl, there was plenty of rain, though this is generally a dry land, we used to get enough rains and we had food, there was no diseases and life was enjoyable.”

-She points out how during her middle age the role women played in agriculture and food security.”Women were in charge of seeds, they were the ones who picked seeds and stored them for the next planting season.Women were in charge of granaries, they preserved food and generally were in charge of food consumption at household level.I used to have a granary where i where i stored sorghum, millet and pigeon peas.After harvesting for example we used to smoke millet and sorghum and also there was a special grass made container and used burnt cow dung as organic pesticide .Now such storage facilities are history in this village.People no longer harvest enough to store because of no or little rains .”
+She points out how during her middle age the role women played in agriculture and food security.”Women were in charge of seeds, they were the ones who picked seeds and stored them for the next planting season.Women were in charge of granaries, they preserved food and generally were in charge of food consumption at the household level.I used to have a granary where I where I stored sorghum, millet and pigeon peas.After harvesting for example we used to smoke millet and sorghum and also there was a special grass made the container and used burnt cow dung as an organic pesticide.Now such storage facilities are history in this village.People no longer harvest enough to store because of no or little rains .”